ClickHouse/metabase-clickhouse-driver/README.md

 # Warning :construction:

 The current driver version is incompatible with Metabase 0.34 (see issue [#43](../../issues/43)).
 I am trying to make it work again.
-Please create a PR if you have a fix ready.

 # Installation